Japan city on border of nuclear no-go zone fights for survival

 "We let them carry on, because that's how they're trying to deal with the situation."

-One of the schools right on the border of the 20 km (12.4 miles) evacuation zone hosts around 40 evacuees who fled the vicinity of the Fukushima plant and are still waiting to be moved to temporary housing.
+One of the schools right on the border of the 20-km evacuation zone hosts around 40 evacuees who fled the vicinity of the Fukushima plant and are still waiting to be moved to temporary housing.

 They also don't know if they'll ever return to their homes.

-"If there is a possibility that people's health could be in danger, the government shouldn't encourage their comeback," said Iwao Hoshi, who runs the evacuation centre.
+"If there is a possibility that people's health could be in danger, the government shouldn't encourage their comeback," said Iwao Hoshi, who runs the evacuation center.

 "It should once and for all stop sitting on the fence and tell the people whether they can stay or if they should go."